THE

 SASZOWSKI VON SCHASSOWE

-For over 900 years, our family's illustrious history has been closely intertwined with the legacy of Saxony (Sachsen)—rooted in the medieval principality of the Margraviate and Burgraviate of Meissen (Markgrafschaft und Burggrafschaft Meißen).
-This historic frontier region of the Holy Roman Empire, within the Kingdom of Germany (Regnum Teutonicum), served as the foundation from which our noble House expanded its territorial domains and eminence across the Crown of the Kingdom of Bohemia, the Margraviate of Moravia, the Crown of the Kingdom of Poland, and the Duchies of Silesia.
+For over nine centuries, our family’s history has been intertwined with the legacy of Saxony (Sachsen), rooted in the medieval Margraviate and Burgraviate of Meissen (Markgrafschaft und Burggrafschaft Meißen).
+This frontier region of the Holy Roman Empire, within the Kingdom of Germany (Regnum Teutonicum), served as the foundation from which our noble House extended its domains and influence across the Crown of Bohemia, the Margraviate of Moravia, the Crown of Poland, and the Duchies of Silesia.

-Now in its 27th generation since the dawn of the 12th century, the head of the House, Fürst Saszowski von Schassowe, Gierałtowice (Geraltowitz), Palczowice (Palczowitz), Wilamowice (Wilmesau) et al., welcomes you to the centuries-old history, traditions, and enduring heritage of our noble lineage.
+Now in its 27th generation since the dawn of the twelfth century, the head of the House, Fürst Saszowski von Schassowe — of Gierałtowice (Geraltowitz), Palczowice (Palczowitz), Wilamowice (Wilmesau), and other estates — welcomes you to explore the centuries‑old history, traditions, and enduring heritage of our noble lineage.

-Combining tradition with modernity, our website also aims to outline our private philanthropic endeavours.
-With support from our family's business interests and engagements, our present-day scions are passionately committed to our key charitable cause—providing healthcare for children and individuals of all ages with vision and hearing impairments across various regions of the world.
-This dedication extends to the younger members of our noble House, who share an equally fervent commitment to diverse nature and wildlife conservation initiatives.
+Combining tradition with modernity, our website also seeks to outline our private philanthropic endeavours.
+Supported by our family’s business interests and engagements, our present‑day scions are passionately committed to our principal charitable cause — providing healthcare for children and individuals of all ages with vision and hearing impairments across diverse regions of the world.
+This dedication extends to the younger members of our noble House, who share an equally fervent commitment to nature and wildlife conservation initiatives.

 Our Ancestral Family History: Short Introduction